mwiatrzyk/modelity/docs/source/guide.rst

             return value

-The user-defined preprocessor is declared only for *bar* field (1), therefore only *bar* field should be stripped from the white characters:
+The user-defined preprocessor is declared only for *bar* field (1), therefore only *bar* field will be stripped from the white characters:

 .. doctest::